MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 Additionally, you can reach me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under the name Milk.

 ## Changelog
+**v1.2 - UI Tweaks and Location Pinning**\
+- Added names for Ashlands locations
+- Location text above minimap now displace the correct location when in an interior dungeon
+- Replaced in-world text with MessageHud messages when a location is discovered
+- Added ability to pin locations to the map with a hotkey

 **v1.1.2 - Player Save Fix**\
 Fix issue where saved biome data would duplicate everytime the player entered a biome, thus driving up the player file size.